-Today’s incredibly wise guest blog comes from the CEO of YourTango, Andrea Miller.
 Rising above all of the petty grievances and learning to fully accept others is something we could all strive for in so many of our relationships.
-Enjoy this thoughtful post!
+Enjoy her post – which is really just a sample of this incredible read.

 “Andrea, just love him.”
 These were the surprising words a wise friend had for me when I called to consult her after having a particularly bad fight with my boyfriend, Sanjay.